Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Here’s some text you can include in your thank-you email after a donor has contributed to your cause:

 Thank you for supporting our organization!
 Did you know that many companies match their employees’ donations to our nonprofit?
-Check your eligibility and access the appropriate forms and instructions to submit a match today!
+Check your eligibility and access the appropriate forms and instructions to submit a match today.

-You can even include a link to learn more about matching gifts within your email.
+You can even include a link to learn more about matching gifts within your email!

 Social Media

+Social media impacts donors—in fact, 32% of donors who give online say that social media is the channel that most inspires them to give.
 Whether you’re using Facebook, Twitter, Instagram, TikTok, or other platforms, be sure to include links that direct supporters to the information they’ll need to submit a match request to their employer.

 Donation Page